Jalynn-X/crypto-pipeline/README.md

 - GCS bucket: `your-project-id-bucket`
 - BigQuery dataset: `crypto_dataset` (in your chosen location)

 > I followed the setup in the course material.
-If you have questions of setting up bucket and bigquery with terraform, you can refer to [course material](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/01-docker-terraform/terraform/windows.md)
+If you have questions of setting up bucket and bigquery with terraform, you can also refer to [course material](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/01-docker-terraform/terraform/windows.md)
 ---

+> For step3 to step7, it is recommended to use github codespace, where Docker is already available.
+The following instructions assume you are working in Codespaces.
+To get started, you can click the Code button and select “Create codespace on main” on this [page](https://github.com/Jalynn-X/crypto-pipeline/tree/main).

+---
 ### Step 3 — Environment Setup

-If you want to use docker in codespace later, you can do the next steps in codespace by directly clicking code on this [page](https://github.com/Jalynn-X/crypto-pipeline/tree/main) and then selecting "Creating codespace on main"

 1. Put the credentials.json file you get in the step1 in the root folder in codespace, copy the path for updating the .env file
 2. Update .env file